kem-a/kiwi-kemma/README.md

 - **Lock Icon**: Display Caps Lock or Num Lock icon in the GNOME top panel.
 - **Transparent Move**: Make windows slightly transparent when moving.
 - **Battery Percentage**: Show battery percentage in the system menu when below 25%.
-- **Move calendar to the right**: Move calendar to right side and hide notifications. **Note**: Notification pane is hidden.
-To see notification install [Quick Settings Tweaks](https://extensions.gnome.org/extension/5446/quick-settings-tweaker/) and enable notifications in quick settings.
+- **Move calendar to the right**: Move calendar to right side and hide notifications.
 - **Show Window title**: Display current window title in the top panel
 - **Show Panel on Hover**: Show panel when mouse is near top edge in fullscreen
 - **Hide Minimized Windows**: Hide minimized windows in the overview